 The 9th Annual Conference

 The Ninth Annual Global Conference on Environmental Taxation, held in Singapore on Nov.
 6-7, 2008 focused on the role of taxation and other market-based instruments in addressing the environmental impacts of cities and megacities.
 It also provided an opportunity for discussion about other environmental issues as well, such as the role of carbon taxes and permit trading.
-The conference was hosted at the Asia-Pacific Center for Environmental Law at the National University of Singapore's Faculty of Law The program for the conference can be found
+The conference was hosted at the Asia-Pacific Center for Environmental Law at the National University of Singapore's Faculty of Law.

 The 8th Annual Conference

 The Eighth Annual Global Conference on Environmental Taxation was held in Munich, Germany, on Oct.
 18-20, 2007.
 The conference focused on the positve effects of environmental taxation and environmental fiscal reform.
 The conference was hosted by Green Budget Germany.
-More information on the Eighth Annual Global Conference on Environmental Taxation can be found
+See here for more information.

 The 6th Annual Conference